 I learnt a few songs that would fit in the same genre/era as the musical, very 70’s and very theatrical.
 I made sure I wore rehearsal gear inspired by the show to my dance call and pretty much tried to embody the part of Mike as soon as I walked in to the room.
 And I stretched!!
 My god did I stretch!
 Most days I got into a studio and worked on getting my flexibility and technique back in order.
 (It had been a while since I kicked a leg!)

 The best thing about the audition process was that Michael Gorman was not only testing our stamina and technique during the audition, but also got an idea of who each person was as a dancer.
 Which pretty much sums up the main idea of the show, we are playing dancers who show who they really are and finally get a chance to have a voice.

 What are you usually thinking about when you audition for a show?

 I just try to stay focused on each aspect of the audition as it comes.
 You can really psyche yourself out when your thinking about a million things at once.
-I just make sure I’m listening to everything the Director or Choreographer is saying and try to portray what they want as well as I can on the day.“The most amazing thing that helps me through an audition is knowing that the panel WANTS you to be good“
+I just make sure I’m listening to everything the Director or Choreographer is saying and try to portray what they want as well as I can on the day.

 The most amazing thing that helps me through an audition is knowing that the panel WANTS you to be good.
 They’re not trying to see if we stuff up or get things wrong, they are trying to find their perfect cast, and they need to find it in that audition room.